 - The attachment that goes onto your acoustic guitar

-A far as the other learning material goes (books and DVD) they both looked fine as far as readability and simplicity.
+As far as the other learning material goes (books and DVD) they both looked fine as far as readability and simplicity.
 Right off the bat, I did feel as though the whole learning system is more geared towards children (which I’m sure it mostly is) rather than adults.
-This comes from the color scheme, overall look and feel of the learning material, DVD content etc. Now don’t get me wrong, that doesn’t mean adults can’t use this product, it’s just an observation that I noticed during my first impressions.

 How to Install the Chord Buddy